shrwnsan/gemini-cli-openrouter/README.md

    export GEMINI_API_KEY="YOUR_API_KEY"
    ```

-For other authentication methods, including Google Workspace accounts, see the [authentication](./docs/cli/authentication.md) guide.
+For other authentication methods, including Google Workspace accounts and OpenRouter, see the [authentication](./docs/cli/authentication.md) guide.
+For OpenRouter specifically, see the [OpenRouter guide](./docs/openrouter.md).

 ## Examples